-If you are working on average less than 15 hours per week in the three (3) months before becoming injured or sick, you will be assessed against the Limited Total Disability definition (as set out in the Definitions- Income Protection cover section of this Corporate Insurance Guide).
+If you are working on average less than 15 hours per week in the three (3) months before becoming injured or sick, you will be assessed against the Limited Total Disability definition (as set out in the Definitions - Income Protection section of this Corporate Insurance Guide).

 You will generally be covered for up to 75% of the income you were earning prior to becoming disabled; this is known as your monthly benefit.
+This helps you continue to save for your retirement.
 We will support you to return to work, by providing occupational rehabilitation where applicable.

-Where you are working in a reduced capacity while on claim and earning less due to injury or illness and satisfy other requirements, you may be able to claim a partial disability benefit to assist with your transition back to work in a full capacity.
+Where you are working in a reduced capacity while on claim and earning less due to injury or illness and satisfy other requirements (as set out in the Definitions - Income Protection section of this Corporate Insurance Guide), you may be able to claim a partial disability benefit to assist with your transition back to work in a full capacity.

 If you are paid a monthly benefit it will generally be reduced where you receive other disability benefits, such as workers compensation or benefits from other income protection policies.
-This prevents you from receiving more income than you earned before you were injured or became ill.
+This prevents you from receiving more income than you earned before you were injured or became ill .